IRNAS/irnas-zephyr-template/README.md

 - [ ] Provide repository setup instructions, use template in _Setup_ section
       below.
 Replace `<repo-name>`, `<board_name>`, and `<build_type>` as appropriate for your project.
+- [ ] Enable CodeChecker integration by setting required secrets for GitHub Actions. **Contact person in charge for this.**
 - [ ] As the final step delete this checklist and commit changes.

 ## Setup